gustofied/P2Engine/p2engine/README.md

 - Daml SDK (optional, for ledger features)
 - OpenAI API key

+_I run things on my Mac, you might/will need to do some tiny tweaks if you're on a different setup!_

 ##### Installation

 Then we clone, install the dependencies and set up the environment variables.